Excelsior

 I used the warm-up to assess their movement and get them ready to acquire a skill.
 It took the first 20 minutes to get them to walk correctly, then we introduced silly walks, skipping, prone series, 6-way lunges and jackknives.

-The cooldown for fencers has to be specific due to the ipsilateral nature of the sport.
+Due to the sport’s ipsilateral nature, the cooldown for fencers has to be specific.
 We have to return them to a resting state where they can move normally.

 Further reading

-Thanks to all the coaches who were answering my questions about the sabre and foil, the weapons I am least familiar with.
+Thanks to all the coaches who answered my questions about the sabre and foil, the weapons I am least familiar with.

 Client Testimonials